valora-inc/address-metadata/README.md

 To add a new ERC20 token you need to follow these steps:

-- Open [`src/data/mainnet/tokens-info.json`](src/data/mainnet/tokens-info.json) and/or [`src/data/testnet/tokens-info.json`](src/data/testnet/tokens-info.json).
-You will see that it's an array of token info.
-Add a new object.
+- Add your token info to the relevant tokens info JSON.
+For example, to add a token on Celo Mainnet, update [`src/data/mainnet/celo-tokens-info.json`](src/data/mainnet/tokens-info.json).
 The fields are described below.
 - Add the logo to [assets/tokens](./assets/tokens)
 - After doing this you should open a PR and ask someone on the Valora team to review it so it can be merged.
 Once it's merged, the new ERC20 token will be visible in the Valora Wallet for users holding it.